omab/django-social-auth/README.rst

 Demo
 -----
 There's a demo at http://social.matiasaguirre.net/.
-Note: It lacks Orkut support at the moment.
+Note: It lacks some backends support at the moment.

 --------